Last updated: ET

-Photography of military installations or government buildings may result in a penalty.
-Seek permission from local authorities before taking photographs.
+Photographing military installations or government buildings may result in a penalty.
+Seek permission from local authorities before taking such photographs.

-The currency is the Kyrgyzstani som (KGS).
+The currency is the Kyrgyzstani som.
 The economy is primarily cash-based.
 Canadian currency and traveller’s cheques are not widely accepted.
-Declare foreign currency upon entry.
-You cannot leave with more than was brought in.
+Declare foreign currency upon entry; you cannot leave with more foreign money than you brought in.
 Convert Kyrgyzstani soms into euros or U.S. dollars before leaving the country, as you will not be able to do so after departure.
 Automated banking machines are widely available in Bishkek but may be limited in rural areas.
-Credit cards are accepted in major hotels, some restaurants, and most banks.
+Credit cards are accepted in major hotels, some restaurants and most banks.
 Due to the potential for fraud and other criminal activity, use credit cards with caution.
-Leave copies of your card numbers with a family member in case of emergency.
+Leave a copy of your card numbers with a family member, in case of emergency.

 The Kyrgyz Republic is located in an active seismic zone.

 Avalanches and landslides are common in mountainous areas, especially in the spring.
 They can be hazardous and block road access.